j2d2/j2d2.github.io/_experience/2003-microchip.md

   - Project Management
 ---

-* Designed and developed online registration Web Applications for multiple Technical Training Seminars, with Engineers as the intended audience
+* Designed and developed online registration web applications for technical training seminars, improving registration efficiency.
-* Created animated Technical Training Modules in Macromedia Flash that were deployed on the Internet and CDROM.
-Responsible for all phases of the development, from the authoring of the content through deployment
+* Created animated technical training modules, deploying them on the Internet and CDROM, enhancing learning experiences.
-* Took previously written technical material (often from multiple sources) and combined/edited/clarified by interfacing with engineers and other disciplines to create a standalone narration script that is clear, accurate, well organized and suitable for eLearning projects
+* Combined, edited, and clarified technical material from multiple sources by interfacing with engineers and other disciplines to create clear, accurate, and well-organized narration scripts for eLearning projects, enhancing content quality and learner engagement.

 __Skills:__ `Web Design` · `Flash / ActionScript` · `Technical Training` · `Project Management`